rochi88/devops-exercise/kubernetes/kubernetes_labs/lab_18/README.md

 ![output-1](images/image-2.png)

 ### Shortcomings of NodeSelector
-In our scenario, we use nodeSelector to schedule Pods on nodes labeled processing: high.
+In our scenario, we use nodeSelector to schedule Pods on nodes labeled `processing: high`.
 But, if we have multiple such nodes, nodeSelector doesn't prioritize.
 It might schedule Pods on a nearly full node instead of a less utilized one.
 For better control, we can use Node Affinity to set more specific scheduling rules.